 - A. The student is expected to initiate a complaint with the staff member immediately responsible for the area in which the problem occurred within seven (7) calendar days of realizing the issue giving rise to the complaint.
 The student should request a meeting with the staff member.

 Both the student and the College have the right to end the informal process and begin the formal complaint process at any time.
-Both parties have the right to forgo the informal process and initiate a formal complaint. - B. If the complaint is not resolved after the informal discussion, the student may appeal by submitting an Appeal Form (which can be obtained in the office of the Associate Vice President of Academic and Student Services or online at www.rlc.edu) to the Associate Vice President of Academic and Student Services.
+Both parties have the right to forgo the informal process and initiate a formal complaint. - B. If the complaint is not resolved after the informal discussion, the student may appeal by submitting an Appeal Form (which can be obtained in the office of the Vice President of Academic and Student Services or online at www.rlc.edu) to the Vice President of Academic and Student Services.
 This appeal should be made within seven (7) calendar days of the informal discussion with the staff member.
-The Associate Vice President of Academic and Student Services will schedule a meeting with the Appeals Committee.
-The Associate Vice President of Academic and Student Services shall issue a response to the student within seven (7) calendar days of the meeting. - C. The Associate Vice President of Academic and Student Services shall issue a written response to the student within seven (7) calendar days from the date the student complaint was received. - D. If the results of the Appeals Committee are unsatisfactory to the student, the student may submit a written request to the Vice President of Instruction and Student Affairs within seven (7) calendar days of receiving the committee's decision. - E. The Vice President of Instruction and Student Affairs shall issue a written response to the student within seven (7) calendar days of receipt of the student's written request. - F. The decision of the Vice President of Instruction and Student Affairs shall be considered final with regard to student non-academic complaints.
+The Vice President of Academic and Student Services will schedule a meeting with the Appeals Committee.
+The Vice President of Academic and Student Services shall issue a response to the student within seven (7) calendar days of the meeting. - C. The Vice President of Academic and Student Services shall issue a written response to the student within seven (7) calendar days from the date the student complaint was received. - D. If the results of the Appeals Committee are unsatisfactory to the student, the student may submit a written request to the President within seven (7) calendar days of receiving the committee's decision. - E. The President shall issue a written response to the student within seven (7) calendar days of receipt of the student's written request. - F. The decision of the President shall be considered final with regard to student non-academic complaints.

-Consideration will be given for hardships including, but not limited to: serious injury or illness, chronic illness, medical issues of a family member in which the student has to become a part-time or full-time caretaker of that family member, mental health condition, sudden or consistent lack of transportation, or a significant cost of living increase.
+1Consideration will be given for hardships including, but not limited to: serious injury or illness, chronic illness, medical issues of a family member in which the student has to become a part-time or full-time caretaker of that family member, mental health condition, sudden or consistent lack of transportation, or a significant cost of living increase.